Program TypeMajor, Minor

 Michael Milburn, PhD

-Chair of English and English Education, Assistant Professor of Language and Literature, Fellow in Catholic Studies
+Director of English and English Education Programs , Assistant Professor of Language and Literature, Fellow in Catholic Studies

 I teach rhetoric and literature with the aim of developing students' capacity to recognize the good, the true, and the beautiful.
 I follow Scott Crider's assertion that "rhetoric is a liberal art which liberates one both to defend oneself against untrue persuasions and to fashion true ones."